 Conditional Formatting in Excel VBA

 FormatConditions.Add/Modify/Delete is used in VBA to add/modify/delete FormatCondition objects to the collection.
-Each format is represented by a FormatCondition object.
-FormatConditions is a property of the Range object, and Add the following parameters with below syntax:
+A FormatCondition object represents each format.
+FormatConditions is a property of the Range object, and Add the following parameters with the below syntax:

 FormatConditions.Add (Type, Operator, Formula1, Formula2)